JelleKUL/algorithms-course-student/README.md

 [https://git-scm.com/downloads](https://git-scm.com/downloads)

 ## Cloning the project folder on your machine

 After you have installed both Python and Git, it is time to get the files on your folder.

+### Using VS Code

+Vs code has build in Git features to get you up and running.

+### Using the CLI

-This can be done through a command line interface: **Terminal** (Linux or MacOS) or **Command Prompt** (Windows).
+This can be done through a  CLI or command line interface: **Terminal** (Linux or MacOS) or **Command Prompt** (Windows).

 1. Open a  new command line window
 2. Navigate to your destination folder using: